Jude752/calculator-web-version/README.md

-# Advanced Calculator
+# calculator-web-version

-This is an advanced calculator web application that supports various mathematical operations, unit conversion, custom functions, and a calculation history log.
+A calculator web application that supports various mathematical operations, unit conversion, custom functions, and a calculation history log.

 ## Features